In a cavern, in a canyon

 And his daughter, Clementine

-Oh my darling, oh my darling
+Oh, my darling, oh, my darling

-Oh my darling Clementine
+Oh, my darling Clementine

 You are lost and gone forever

-Dreadful sorry Clementine
+Dreadful sorry, Clementine

-Light she was, and like a fairy
+Soft she was and like a fairy

 And her shoes were number nine